guanming-zhang/clamp/README.md

 3 semi-supervised learning.

 All training configurations and parameters for these tasks are defined in a single configuration file.
 Each task section is labeled as [SSL], [LC], or [SemiSL].
 Any section that is absent will be skipped during training or evaluation.
 Note that the [SSL] section is mandatory, as all other tasks require either training or loading the self-supervised model.
-## The First step
+## The first step

 1 create a folder e.g. mkdir ./test .

 2 write the config file(config.ini) inside the folder

-3 prepare datasets, for CIFAR10, the data will be automatcally downloaded to ./datasets for ImageNet-1K and ImageNet-100, you need to specify the imagenet_train_dir=... and imagenet_val_dir=... in the data session. see  https://github.com/HobbitLong/CMC/blob/master/imagenet100.txt for ImageNet100 labels or use scripts/imagenet100_subset.py for ImageNet100 labels.
+3 prepare datasets, for CIFAR10, the data will be automatically downloaded to ./datasets for ImageNet-1K and ImageNet-100, you need to specify the imagenet_train_dir=... and imagenet_val_dir=... in the data session. see  https://github.com/HobbitLong/CMC/blob/master/imagenet100.txt for ImageNet100 labels or use scripts/imagenet100_subset.py for ImageNet-100 labels.
 ## Self-supervised pretraining
 Use the following command to run the training:
 ```
 python pretrain.py /path/to/directory /path/to/default_config.ini
 ```
-where we use config files(config_file.ini and default_config.ini) to spcify the training setup and hyperparameters. /path/to/directory must contain the input configureation, config.ini (its name must be config.ini).
+where we use config files(config_file.ini and default_config.ini) to specify the training setup and hyperparameters. /path/to/directory must contain the input configureation, config.ini (its name must be config.ini).
 Missing parameters in your_config.ini will be replaced by its default value specified in default_config.ini.
 Note that directory to your own imagenet training and validation dataset needs to be specified in either config.ini.
-Pytorchlightning checkpoints and tensorboard/csv logging file are strored in /path/to/directory .
+PyTorch Lightning checkpoints and TensorBoard/CSV logging files are stored in /path/to/directory .

 ## Linear evaluation
 Once the pretraining is done, use the following command to load the pretrained model and conduct linear evaluation.